-In terms of the best degree programs for students with an autism spectrum disorder, autistic students can thrive in any type of degree program as long as the student is capable of completing the work.
+In terms of the best degree programs for students with an autism spectrum disorder, autistic students can thrive in any type of degree program as long as the student has the resources and accommodations they need to complete the work.
 The best colleges for students with autism spectrum disorder are those that offer both online degree programs and classroom/campus programs.
 In some cases, a student may need to blend both types of learning options to earn their degree.
 By working with an autistic student, universities make it possible for the student to achieve their goals.

 College programs for students with autistic spectrum disorder take many forms.
 Support programs designed to assist autistic students are becoming popular additions at many universities.
 Effective college programs for students with autism offer resources they can use to help them feel more comfortable in their surroundings.
-These programs are designed to put the student back in control of both themselves as well as their environment.
+Model programs like Rochester Institute of Technology’s Spectrum Support Program and the University of Tennessee at Chattanooga’s Mosaic are designed to put the student back in control of both themselves as well as their environment.

 What are the Best College Grants for Students with Autism?

 College grants for students with autism can be found in a number of places.
 Organizations that work to research autism and the related autism spectrum disorders offer both grants and scholarships to students who have been diagnosed and are ready to move forward with their education.
 In many situations, the student’s medical care can limit their ability to pursue secondary education.
 By researching potential grants and scholarships, students with autism can find the funding they need to continue their education and earn their degrees.